EFTEC/ValidationOne/README.md

 Let's say we want to validate a value an input value (get) called "id", we could do the next things:

 * the default value is the text "**ERROR**"
 * the type of the value is an **integer**, so it must returns an integer.
-It also could be an integer,decimal,string,date and boolean
+It also could be an integer,decimal,string,date,datestring and boolean
 * we add a condition, the value must be equals (**eq**) to **10**.
 If fails then it returns a message (as **error**)
 * we add another condition, if the value must be equals (**eq**) to **30**.
 If fails then it returns an **info** (not an error)
 * If the operation fails then it returns the default value.